 I often use tin cans as planters.
 I have found the best way to use the cans as planters are to create plastic bottle inner pots.
 This helps with drainage and makes it easy to move plants between cans.

-- Cut a small water bottle down in size to fit the height of the tin can.
+- Cut a small water bottle to fit the tin can’s height.

 - Punch some small holes into the bottom of the bottle.